Police stray bullet kills teen in LA store's dressing room

 Police said a 911 caller reported hearing arguing inside the store and suggested shots may have been fired.
 They also say they received reports of a possible active shooter on the scene.

-A fire department official told reporters that officers had arrived to find "an individual who was in the process of assaulting another" on an upper level of the store, prompting one of them to open fire as officers dispersed shoppers.
+A fire department official told reporters that officers had arrived to find "an individual who was in the process of assaulting another" on an upper level of the store, prompting them to open fire.

 The suspect died almost instantly.
-A bicycle lock and chain were found near his body, but no gun was recovered.
+A heavy bicycle lock was found near his body, but no gun was recovered.

 Officers then found a hole in the nearby wall of a dressing room behind the suspect, and the teenage girl dead inside.
+On Friday, the LA Country Coroner's Office identified her as Valentina Orellana-Peralta.

 Local media also shows a woman with a bloodied face - who appears to be the assault victim - being taken away from the store in an ambulance.